ropensci/mctq/README.md

 subscription (if you can!).
 Your support will help with the author scientific pursuit and with the package maintenance.

-To make a donation, click on the buymeacoffee.com button above.
+To make a donation click on the [Ko-fi](https://ko-fi.com/danielvartan) button above.
 Please indicate the `mctq` package in your donation message.

 Thank you!